npanda30/eeg-memory-recognition/README.md

 ## Overview

-Can a machine learning model predict whether a person will recognize a movie clip — and how quickly — based on their brain activity alone?
+Can a machine learning model predict whether a person will recognize a movie clip (and how quickly) based on their electrical brain activity?

 This project uses EEG (electroencephalography) data from 27 adult participants to classify three memory recognition states: